Best NBA Betting Promos & Apps: Claim $4000+ in Sportsbook Bonuses for Friday Games

 Hard Rock Bet Promo Code: Place a qualifying cash wager on any preferred NBA betting market, bet type and odds.
 As a newly registered customer who used to the Hard Rock Bet promo code, you will receive up to $100 in bonus bets back if your first bet does not win.

-bet365 Bonus Code ROTOWIRE: NBA bettors can select one of two welcome offers, there's the main "Bet $5, Get $100 in bonus bets" promo or you can opt for an alternative of claiming up to a $1,000 First Bet Safety Net after registering with the bet365 bonus code ROTOWIRE.
-If you're located in Pennsylvania, grab an extra 50 bonus casino spins in addition to the Bet $5, Get $100 offer.
+bet365 Bonus Code ROTOWIRE: NBA bettors can select one of the better welcome offers, the main "Bet $5, Get $150 in bonus bets" promo, you receive after registering with the bet365 bonus code ROTOWIRE.
+If you're located in Pennsylvania, grab an extra 50 bonus casino spins in addition to the Bet $5, Get $150 offer.

 DraftKings Promo Code: Signing up with the DraftKings promo code qualifies new customers for a Bet $5, Get $150 in bonus bets instantly offer.
 The bonus bets will be distributed as six $25 bet credits, regardless of how your first bet of $5 or more fares.